 Skip to main content

 I research and teach modern literature, film, and culture, specialising in European modernism and its global reception and continuing relevance today.
-I work across several languages, including German, Polish, Spanish, and Korean.
+I work across several languages, including German, Polish, Spanish, Swedish, and Korean.
 I am a Fellow at the Swedish Collegium for Advanced Study in Uppsala and an Honorary Research Fellow at the Faculty of Medieval & Modern Languages, University of Oxford.
 In 2019-2024, I was a Post-Doctoral Research Fellow at All Souls College, University of Oxford.

 Research